 The KCDC also serves as an independent forum for critical dialogues about architecture and planning issues, offers technical assistance to public agencies and local community organizations, and promotes excellence in the design of Kansas City's built environment.

 The Kansas City Design Center supports educational initiatives that help build public awareness of the factors that influence the character of the public realm.
 The KCDC also works to strengthen the educational experience of future design practitioners by engaging university faculty and students with real-world issues facing Kansas City's built environment.

 Educational programs are built around our resident urban design studio, through which faculty and students form partnerships with local client groups to develop design concepts and implementation proposals addressing major architectural, urban design and urban planning issues throughout metropolitan Kansas City.
 The KCDC also coordinates and facilitates academic studio projects by faculty from our affiliated programs.

-Students planning to spend their fifth year at the Kansas City Design Center must apply by December 19, 2014.
-Applications for spending Spring 2016 at KCDC are due February 6.
+Students planning to spend spring 2016 or their fifth year at the Kansas City Design Center must apply by December 11, 2015.
 Click here for application materials.
+Applications for spending Spring 2017 at KCDC are due February 7.